OLIVIER LEFLAIVE, France

 Olivier Leflaive is a respected négociant and wine producer based in Puligny-Montrachet, in the heart of Burgundy’s Côte de Beaune.

-Emerging from a long line of Burgundian vignerons, Olivier Leflaive founded his own house in the early 1990s, branching out independently from the famed Domaine Leflaive.
-Today, the estate encompasses approximately 17 hectares of owned vineyards and sources fruit from over 100 hectares of contracted growers across Burgundy, including prestigious areas such as Chablis, the Côte Chalonnaise, and the Côte de Beaune.
-Known for its refined white wines, the house also maintains a small but focused production of red wines and Aligoté.
-Beyond winemaking, Olivier Leflaive has become a benchmark for Burgundy hospitality, offering luxurious accommodations, vineyard tours, and fine dining through its award-winning hotel, bistro, and Klima restaurant.
+Emerging from a long line of Burgundian vignerons, Olivier founded his own domaine in the early 1990s after branching out independently from the famed Domaine Leflaive.
+Today, the estate encompasses approximately 17ha of owned vineyards and sources fruit from over 100ha of contracted growers across Burgundy, including prestigious areas such as Chablis, the Côte Chalonnaise, and the Côte de Beaune.
+Known for its refined white Chardonnays, the house also maintains a small but focused production of Pinot Noir reds and Aligoté whites.
+Beyond winemaking, Olivier Leflaive has become a benchmark for Burgundy hospitality, offering luxurious accommodation, vineyard tours and fine dining through the award-winning hotel, bistro, and Klima restaurant.

 Viticulture